iTwin/itwinjs-core/docs/presentation/Unified-Selection/index.md

 For each type of component described in [selection handling section](#selection-handling), the `@bentley/presentation-component` package delivers a set of React-based helper APIs:

 - Tree
-  - [useUnifiedSelectionTreeEventHandler]($presentation-components) hook returns a [TreeEventHandler]($ui-components) that can be passed straight to [ControlledTree]($ui-components) component as an [eventsHandler]($ui-components:ControlledTreeProps.eventsHandler) prop and takes care of syncing selection between the tree and unified selection storage.
+  - [useUnifiedSelectionTreeEventHandler]($presentation-components) hook returns a [TreeEventHandler]($ui-components) that can be passed straight to [ControlledTree]($ui-components) component as an [ControlledTreeProps.eventsHandler]($ui-components) prop and takes care of syncing selection between the tree and unified selection storage.

 - Table
   - [tableWithUnifiedSelection]($presentation-components) HOC takes a [Table]($ui-components) component as input and returns a component with injected handling for unified selection as described in [this section](#table).